AlexLav3/AlexLav3/README.md

 -  Hi, I’m Alex!
 -  Currently studying at 42Prague, and working full-time.
--  I’m interested in coding, forensics, cybersecurity and doing research on various subjects.
+-  I’m interested in coding, forensics, and many other topics.
 I'm generally a curious person, eager to research, learn and understand more.
--  I’m currently learning C, C++, Unreal Engine, Cybersec.
+-  I’m currently learning C, C++, Unreal Engine, Digital Forensics.
 -  Pronouns: She/Her
 -  Random facts: I have a cat, I love coffee, I play videogames.